 - Radiology images (X-rays, CTs, MRIs, etc.)

-- Photographs, from endoscopy or laparoscopy or clinical
+- Photographs, from endoscopy laparoscopy, or clinical

 - photographs.

-- Medication information, including side-effects and interactions.
+- Medication information, including side effects and interactions.

 - Evidence-based recommendations for specific medical conditions